itwassoclear/Stellar-Burgers/README.md

 ## What is this?

-App where you can pick burgers using drag&drop
+It's an app where you can pick burgers using drag&drop, place the order and check other orders.
+You can register and login, change your personal info, check your personal orders.

 ## Stack

-React CRA, Redux, TypeScript
+React CRA, Redux, TypeScript, Websocket.
+Unit tests for reducers are written with Jest, e2e tests for main page are written with Cypress.

 ## Try it